Machine learning with neural networks: A classification problem

 What is the role of the threshold $\theta$?
-Equation (\ref{eq:pO}) shows that the decision boundary is parameterised by $\ve w\cdot\ve \xi=\theta$, or
+Equation (\ref{eq:pO}) implies that the decision boundary is parameterised by $\ve w\cdot\ve x=\theta$, or

-Therefore the threshold determines the intersection of the decision boundary with the $\xi_2$-axis (equal to $\theta/w_2$).
+Therefore the threshold determines the intersection of the decision boundary with the $x_2$-axis (equal to $\theta/w_2$).
 This is illustrated in Figure \figref{C5S1WeightPlane}.

 The decision boundary -- the straight line orthogonal to $\ve w$ -- should divide inputs with positive and negative targets.
-If no such line can be found, then the problem cannot be solved with a single neuron.
-Conversely, if such a line exists, the problem can be solved (and it is called {\em linearly separable}) .
-Otherwise the problem is not linearly separable.
+If such a line can be found, then the problem can be solved with a single neuron.
+We say that the problem is {\em linearly separable} .
+Conversely, if no such line exists, the problem not linearly separable.
 This can occur only when $p>N$.
-Examples of problems that are linearly separable and not linearly separable are shown in Figure \figref{C5S1SeparableNonseparable}.
+Figure \figref{C5S1SeparableNonseparable} shows two problems.
+The left one is linearly separable, the right one is not.

 Other examples are {\em Boolean functions} .
 A Boolean function takes $N$ binary inputs and has one binary output.
 The Boolean AND function (two inputs) is illustrated in Figure \figref{C5S1ANDFunction}.
 The value table of the function is shown on the left.
-The graphical representation is shown in the centre of the Figure ($\Box$ corresponds to $t=-1$ and $\blacksquare$ to $t=+1$).
-Also shown is the decision boundary, the weight vector $\ve w$, and the network layout with the corresponding values of the weights and the threshold.
+The graphical representation is shown on the right of the Figure ($\Box$ corresponds to $t=-1$ and $\blacksquare$ to $t=+1$).
+Also shown is the decision boundary of a binary threshold unit and its weight vector $\ve w$.

-It is important to note that the decision boundary is not unique, neither are the weight and threshold values that solve the problem.
+It is important to note that the decision boundary is not unique, neither are the weight vector and threshold value that solve the problem.
 The norm of the weight vector, in particular, is arbitrary.
-Neither is its direction uniquely specified.

-Figure \figref{C5S1XORFunction} shows that the Boolean XOR function is not linearly separable \cite{MinskyPapert}.
+Figure \figref{C5S1XORFunction} illustrates that the Boolean XOR function is not linearly separable \cite{MinskyPapert}.
 There are 16 different Boolean functions of two variables.
-Only two are not linearly separable, the XOR and the NOT XOR function.

-Up to now we discussed only one output unit.
-If the classification task requires several output units, each has its own weight vector $\ve w_i$ and threshold $\theta_i$.
-We can group the weight vectors into a weight matrix as in Part \ref{part:I}, so that the $\ve w_i$ are the rows of $\ma W$.
+Only two are not linearly separable (Exercise 5.2), XOR (Figure~\figref{C5S1XORFunction}) and XNOR.
+Up to now we discussed only one single neuron.
+If the classification problem requires several output neurons , each has its own weight vector $\ve w_i$ and threshold $\theta_i$.
+We can group the weight vectors into a weight matrix $\ma W$ as in Part \ref{part:hopfield}, so that the row vectors $\ve w_i^{\sf T}$ are the rows of the weight matrix $\ma W$.